top of page

 Statewide Single Payer Universal Healthcare

-Statewide Single Payer Universal Healthcare legislation has been introduced in more than 26 states.
-Many state campaigns are currently extremely active with incremental legislative measures passing annually including: California, Colorado, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington State and elsewhere.
+Statewide Single Payer Universal Healthcare has been introduced in states across the United States of America.
+Many state campaigns are currently extremely active with incremental legislative measures passing annually including: California, Colorado, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Washington State and elsewhere.